wright-group/WrightTools/docs/cli.rst

 Most of the CLI interface is new as of v3.5.2 and under active depelopment.
 The commands here may change.
-Currently, there are two supported CLI calls to use:  `wt-units`, and `wt5`.
+Currently, there are two supported CLI calls to use:  `wt-convert`, and `wt5`.
 For usage hints, use the `--help` argument.

-wt-units
+wt-convert
 ----------

-Use wt-units to explore the WrightTools units system and the conversions of units.
+Use `wt-convert`` to explore the WrightTools units system and the conversions of units.

 .. code-block:: shell
     > wt-units 1330 nm wn